c-sanders/AutoconfMacro-BisonSkeleton/README.md

 Image 1) Flowchart which outlines the operation of the macro.

+##### 5.1.1) Key decisions within the flowchart.

-The key decisions in this flowchart, are summarised below as well as being indented accordingly.
+The key decisions in this flowchart are listed below as well as being indented accordingly.

 - if statement 1.0.0 (Path 1 : Success)